 If you visit one of Vietnam’s popular cities, such as Ho Chi Minh City, Hanoi, Hoi An, or Da Nang, the app offers endless local and international restaurants.

-Local, Indian, Mexican, Italian, Korean, Mediterranean, pizza, hamburgers, coffee, smoothies, milk tea, bubble tea, and desserts.
+Local food, Indian, Mexican, Italian, Korean, Mediterranean, pizza, hamburgers, coffee, smoothies, milk tea, bubble tea, and desserts.

 If you want to discover a new restaurant within the app, it’s best to search through the choices before you get hungry.
 Otherwise, if you’re like me, you’ll get overwhelmed and hungrily reorder from previously discovered but excellent Western restaurants instead.
+There are hundreds of places in the app.

 GrabFood Cost